How a New California Law Impacts Your ACA Compliance Process

 Van Beurden Insurance Services offers a complimentary assessment to prepare for increased ACA compliance, as more independent contractors become full-time employees under the ACA.

-To learn more about ACA compliance for the 2019 tax year, and for ACA reporting deadlines in 2020 for the 2019 tax year, you can reach me at (559) 634-7160 or send an email to firstname.lastname@example.org.
+To learn more about ACA compliance for the 2019 tax year, and for ACA reporting deadlines in 2020 for the 2019 tax year, contact our office to speak with an agent.